-Detelle of Or manuficer of duties minimized the manuficility of formed and loss Details of Segregation of duties minimises the possibility of fraud and loss systems and due to error, and is detailed in TMP5 Organisation, clarity and procedures to be segregation of responsibilities, and dealing arrangements. followed, including Internet 1.
-Electronic Banking and Dealing services (a) The Council's online banking service provided by Barclays Bank PLC is subject to separate log-on and password control allowing varying levels of access.
+Details of systems and procedures to be followed, including Internet services Segregation of duties minimises the possibility of fraud and loss due to error, and is detailed in TMP5 Organisation, clarity and segregation of responsibilities, and dealing arrangements.

+- 1. Electronic Banking and Dealing - (a) The Council's online banking service provided by Barclays Bank PLC is subject to separate log-on and password control allowing varying levels of access.
 Details of transactions and balances are available as required, and the system also holds historic data.

-Officer access is reviewed at least 6 monthly or as necessary. (b) Access to the Council's treasury management systems is limited to officers requiring access.
+Officer access is reviewed at least 6 monthly or as necessary.

+(b) Access to the Council's treasury management systems is limited to officers requiring access.

 Theis also are reviewed at least 6 monthly or as necessary.

 Full procedure notes covering the day to day operation of the online banking system and the treasury management system are documented.

-2. Standard Settlement Instructions (SSIs): a list is maintained of named officers who have the Council to transact for loans and investments Brokers and counterparties with whom the Council deals direct.
-PWLB and Debt Management Account Deposit Facility (DMADF).
-Money Market Funds / MMF portal clearing.
-Externally managed pooled funds.
+- 2. Standard Settlement Instructions (SSIs): a list is maintained of named officers who have the Council to transact for loans and investments - Brokers and counterparties with whom the Council deals direct. - PWLB and Debt Management Account Deposit Facility (DMADF). - Money Market Funds / MMF portal clearing. - Externally managed pooled funds.

-3. Payment Authorisation : Payments can only be authorised by an agreed signatory of the Council, the list of signatories having previously been agreed with the Council's bank.
+O Downsont Authorization 3.
+Payment Authorisation: Verification Payments can only be authorised by an agreed signatory of the Council, the list of signatories having previously been agreed with the Council's bank.
 Inflow and outflow of monies borrowed and invested will only be from the counterparty's bank accounts.
 Separate officers will carry out (a) dealing and (b) recording of transactions and disbursements.
-Verification Loans and investments will be maintained in the Council's systems which will include fees and brokerage paid.
+Loans and investments will be maintained in the Council's systems which will include fees and brokerage paid.
 Transactions will be cross-checked against broker notes /counterparty confirmations / contract notes / PWLB loan confirmations by verifying dates, amounts, interest rates, maturity, interest payment dates, etc. When receiving requests for change of payment details , due care will be exercised to ascertain the bona fide of the request and avoid potential fraud.
 Additional checks will be made through pre-existing contact details for the payee before amending payment details.
-Substantiation 1.
-The Treasury Management system balances are reconciled with financial ledger codes at the end of each month and at the financial year end 2.
+Substantiation The Treasury Management system balances are reconciled with financial ledger codes at the end of each month and at the financial year end 2.
 Working papers are retained for audit inspection 3.
 The bank reconciliation is carried out monthly from the bank statement to the financial ledger Internal Audit Internal Audit carry out a review of the treasury management function including probity testing.
-See TMP7 Budgeting, accounting and audit arrangements .
+See TMP7 Budgeting, accounting and audit arrangements.
 Emergency and contingency planning arrangements All treasury systems are retained on the Council's network.
-Daily back-ups are taken and maintained, and network back- ups can be used by the IT department to restore files, if necessary Should there be electronic failure at the Council Offices, Staff are able to log on remotely to the Council's networks to maintain the Treasury Function
+Daily back-ups are taken and maintained, and network back-ups can be used by the IT department to restore files, if necessary Should there be electronic failure at the Council Offices, Staff are able to log on remotely to the Council's networks to maintain the Treasury Function